 The program is inherently flexible and training providers are encouraged to adapt training to the particular job seeker’s needs and interests, and the employment opportunities in each location.

-The qualifications that TAFE SA is delivering as part of SEE are outlined below:
+The SEE qualifications that TAFE SA offer face-to-face are :

 Meet one of the following criteria:

 Are in receipt of the following payments: